rickychung2019/cnnFaceExpr/README.md

 # cnnFaceExpr
 Learning purpose CNN models.
 Aim to familiarise myself with Keras, Numpy, Matplotlib and to compare the performance of different nerual architectures.<br />
+Please make sure the dataset name in data.py is correct and check the usage by $ python train.py -h<br />

 Dataset used: icml_face_data.csv (Facial Expression Recognition Challenge https://www.kaggle.com/debanga/facial-expression-recognition-challenge?select=test.csv )<br />